JongKI-PARK/OSTEPprac/CHAP05/README.md

 **2. Write a program that opens a file (with the open() system call) and then calls fork() to create a new process.
 Can both the child and parent access the file descriptor returned by open()?
 What happens when they are writing to the file concurrently, i.e., at the same time?**

 **A: `fork2.c` is for question 2.
 Both parent and Child process can access the file descripter.
 The file descripter they access is the same.
+Child process duplicates parant process' file descriptor.
+But they share file table connected to inode.
 The process scheduler determines which of the parent or child processes to run first.**

 <br><br><br>